liferay/clay/README.md

 Clay is Liferay's web implementation of [Lexicon Experience Language](https://lexicondesign.io/).
 Built with Bootstrap as a foundation, it's comprised of HTML, CSS, and JS.

+🚨This Branch contains the Beta version of Clay v3, if you are looking for the components in Metal.js visit the [2.x branch](https://github.com/liferay/clay/tree/master-2.x)

 ## Packages

 Clay repository follows the monorepo approach, all the major components that are the pillars of Clay are here in this repository.